McVicar's Bus Services: Fleet

-When the business was sold in 1978 the fleet consisted of 55 buses, mainly AECs and Leylands operating on nine routes.
+When the business was sold in 1978 the fleet consisted of 53 buses, mainly AECs and Leylands operating on nine routes.
 McVicar's livery was a red body with cream window pillars and a brown roof with a McVicar Omnibus Service monogram on the sides.
 A variation of this livery was adopted by Bankstown-Strathfield Bus Service and remained in use until the operation was sold to Transit First in May 2003.
-Some of the number plates carried by McVicar's buses continue to be used by Transdev NSW.
-See McVicar's Bus Services at Australian Bus Fleet Lists.